AnhDuc2000/test-jenkins/docs/OAuth/Confluence-OAuth-Token-Generation.md

 3. Navigate to the target directory in the sample OAuth client project.
 Open the **config.properties** file  and make the following changes:
    - a.
 Paste the private key from your clipboard over the value of private_key field.
 Remove all line breaks.
    - b.
-Change the jira_home to the URL of your Jira development instance, for example, https://confluence.dxc.com
+Change the confluence_home to the URL of your Confluence development instance, for example, https://confluence.dxc.com
    - c.
 Change the consumer_key to your desired consumer key.
 4. Save the **config.properties** file.